Parts and Accessories

 - For the speaker, carefully angle the vehicle-side connector so that the small tab releases from the hole in the footwell cover-side connector while releasing the connector.

 - Working from top-to-bottom, use a trim tool to carefully release the right side panel from the center console.

-- Fold the upper cabin filter’s tab upward and the lower filter’s tab downward.
+- Fold the upper cabin filter’s pull tabs outward.

-- Holding the tab on the upper cabin filter, pull the upper filter out from the HVAC module.
+- Holding the tabs on the upper cabin filter, pull the upper filter out from the HVAC module.

 - Ensuring that the arrows on both new filters face towards the rear of the vehicle, insert the lower cabin filter into the HVAC module and lower it into place.
 Then, insert the upper cabin filter above it.

 - Fold the tabs inward so that the cabin filter cover can be installed.

 - Install the cabin filter cover by engaging the lower cover tab then securing the 6 mm screw.
 Tighten the screw to 1.2 Nm/0.89 ft-lbs.
 On vehicles with tabs instead of a 6 mm screw: maneuver the top notch of the cabin filter cover into place, then secure the tabs at the bottom of the HVAC module.

 - Reconnect the two electrical connectors to the components in the front passenger footwell cover, then resecure the cover with the push clips.

 - Align the right side panel with the front and rear locator slots on the center console, then apply pressure until all of the clips are fully secure.